BBNG2

 BBNG2 is the second studio album from Canadian music group BADBADNOTGOOD.
-It was made available on the band's website as a free download in various formats.
+It was made available on April 3, 2012, via the band's website as a free download in various formats.
 The album is a mixture of original compositions and covers of Earl Sweatshirt (track 1), Feist (track 4), Tyler, The Creator and Gucci Mane (track 5), James Blake (tracks 4 and 9), Kanye West (track 10), and My Bloody Valentine (track 11).
 It received generally very positive reviews.

 Production and release

 Following their prolific first year as a band, which saw the release of the viral Odd Future Sessions, an EP, two live albums, and their debut album BBNG, the group self-released their sophomore album on April 3, 2012.
 The group made the album available for free download online.

 The entire album was recorded in one ten hour recording session at Revolution Recordings in Toronto, with the group making a note that "no one above the age of 21 was involved in the making of this album."
 The album included more original material than their first album as well as reworked versions of the previously released songs "Rotten Decay" and "Bastard/Lemonade."
 This album also contained two collaborative tracks, one featuring Luan Phung and the other with future band member Leland Whitty.